 Have you ever faced a situation where Excel’s CTRL+END shortcut goes too far and you are not sure how to fix it?
 Then, you’ve come to the right place.
 In this article, you’ll learn 6 proven fixes when an Excel CTRL END goes too far.

-6 Possible Solutions If CTRL+END Shortcut Key Goes Too Far in Excel
+CTRL+END Shortcut Key Goes Too Far in Excel: 6 Possible Solutions

-Let’s consider the List of Clientele dataset shown in the B4:E14 cells.
+Let’s consider the list of clientele in the dataset shown in the B4:E14 cells.
 Here, we have the Company Names, their Addresses, the location City, and the Zip Code respectively.
 Therefore, without further delay let’s see each method individually.

-Here, we’ve used Microsoft Excel 365 version, you can use any other versions according to your convenience.
+Here, we’ve used Microsoft Excel 365 version, you can use any other version according to your convenience.